5l1v3r1/PyPS3/README.md

 # Credits
 - Nexus, for creating the library
 - AldosTools, for creating WebMAN
+- Vivitchka, for some functions and the idea to use WebMAN
 - GeoHotz, for pwning the PS3 lol